 - Slice the eggs in half and remove the yolks.

-- Place the egg yolks into a large bowl and mix with the avocado, lemon juice, and seasonings.
+- Place the egg yolks into a large bowl and mix with the avocado, lemon juice, granulated garlic, red onion, cilantro, and salt and pepper to taste.

 - Scoop the mixture into the eggs, or use a piping bag to pipe back into the egg whites.